Megalopolis (film): Allusions to Roman historical figures

 The two male leads in Megalopolis directly reference the opposing sides in the Catilinarian conspiracy.
 Protagonist Cesar Catilina is a double reference to populist politician Lucius Sergius Catilina (anglicized to Catiline), who plotted to overthrow the Roman Republic in 63 BC, and his occasional political ally Julius Caesar.
 Antagonist Franklyn Cicero references Catiline and Caesar's political rival, Marcus Tullius Cicero, the leader of the Roman conservatives and the consul (head of the Roman government) during the conspiracy.
 Although Caesar was not implicated in the conspiracy, he famously sought to prevent Catiline's execution.

 Several supporting characters were also based on Roman notables.
 Cesar Catilina's mentor Hamilton Crassus references Marcus Licinius Crassus, one of the richest men in Rome and a power broker who facilitated Caesar's rise to the Roman dictatorship.
 Catilina's enemy Clodio Pulcher references Publius Clodius Pulcher, a patrician turned populist demagogue who sponsored a counter-reaction to Cicero's punishment of Catiline's supporters; in addition, the manner of Clodio's death in the film is a possible allusion to the death of Benito Mussolini.
 Pop star Vesta Sweetwater and her chastity pledge reference the Vestal Virgins, Roman priestesses who swore an oath to remain chaste for 30 years.
 The real-life Catiline was accused of seducing a Vestal Virgin, an offense punishable by death.

 Not every character name was an allusion to ancient Rome.
-Coppola came up with the name "Wow Platinum" name after hearing about a woman who was nicknamed "Wow" for her great beauty.
+Coppola came up with the "Wow Platinum" name after hearing about a woman who was nicknamed "Wow" for her great beauty.